libretro/docs/docs/library/scummvm.md

 - Select the 'MIDI' tab, then under 'GM Device' select 'FluidSynth'.

 - Press the 'SoundFont:' button and navigate to the RetroArch 'system' directory.
 Enter the 'scummvm/extra/' folder.
-(NB: If you have followed the steps of this guide in order, the 'scummvm/extra/' folder will be selected automatically upon pressing the 'SoundFont:' button)
+(NB: If the steps of this guide have been followed in order, the 'scummvm/extra/' folder will be selected automatically upon pressing the 'SoundFont:' button)

 - Select the file 'Roland_SC-55.sf2' and press the 'Choose' button.